amolpandey/dbrk-tbldepndcy-taskoptimizer/README.md

 # Summary

-This codebase is an illustration of how we can optimize the workflows in the databricks eco-system.
-But this methdology is not limited to databricks, if we can obtain dependency task list in Airflow, SQL server jobs, Snowflake and more.
+This codebase demonstrates how we can optimize workflows within the Databricks ecosystem.
+However, this methodology is not limited to Databricks.
+If we can obtain the dependency task list in Airflow, SQL Server jobs, Snowflake, and more, the same optimization can be applied.

-The transitive reuction would greatly help us to optimize & simplify the workflow for operational benefits.
+Transitive reduction would significantly help us optimize and simplify the workflow for operational benefits.